 Website Migration

-A website migration is where small mistakes become expensive.
-Changing the CMS, consolidating domains, redesigning while migrating, or moving hosting can impact performance, accessibility, analytics, and, especially, SEO if not planned carefully.
+A website migration is where small mistakes become expensive: Changing the CMS, consolidating domains, redesigning while migrating, or moving hosting can hurt your SEO, performance, accessibility, and analytics.

 Eastern Standard offers CMS migration services designed to protect continuity and reduce risk.
 Whether you need a website CMS migration or a broader website platform migration, we prioritize clear inventory, controlled changes, thorough QA, and a launch plan that protects both users and search visibility.
 We also plan an SEO-friendly website migration, so traffic and rankings are not treated as afterthoughts.